 Now in 2015, how has your view on sustainable tourism changed?

-Sustainable tourism is relevant for any type of destination and any type and size of tourism business.
+Sustainable tourism is relevant for any type of destination and any type and size of the tourism business.
 Of course, I restrict using the words sustainable tourism to very specific audiences.

 Despite all the books, workshops, conferences and courses generated in the last 30 years or so, the term is still poorly understood and often misinterpreted.